How to Apply

-What kind of applicant is Duke’s MEM Program looking for?
+What kind of applicant are we looking for?

 There’s no single answer.
 You can view our class profiles to see the middle 50% for standardized testing and undergraduate grade point average, but showing a similar performance is not a guarantee of admission.
 We consider those quantitative aspects of your application, but also many qualitative aspects, such as: